-- 6.3.7 Magna Park is a first generation specialist distribution park, which meets the criteria for a commercially attractive strategic distribution site and will serve the needs of a modern logistics and distribution industry throughout the plan period.
-Policy BE2.1 therefore maintains and safeguards the existing Magna Park as a leading regional and national distribution hub by limiting future development to Class B8 uses only with a minimum floorspace of 9,000 sq.m (this part of the policy will also apply to the committed and allocated sites once they have been developed).
-Plots should be re-developed for new strategic distribution buildings once existing units have become either physically or functionally obsolete. - 6.3.8 The M1 corridor in Harborough District is a key area of opportunity for Leicester and Leicestershire as identified in the L&L SDSS Update, 2016 and is of regional and national significance to the strategic distribution sector.
-The forecasts of land in the SDSS are minimum levels of provision and there is a strong case that Harborough should continue to make a substantial contribution to long term non-rail served strategic warehouse, logistics and distribution development in Leicester and Leicestershire.
-There is a need to meet the further requirements for non rail-served B8 strategic distribution by supporting additional development at Magna Park to help maintain and expand the established competitive advantage which Leicester and Leicestershire has in accommodating the sector. - 6.3.9 Additional development of 380,000 sq.m is already committed through two planning permissions (as shown on the proposals map) in the Magna Park area which can help deliver this objective (planning application references 15/00919/FUL and 15/00865/OUT).
-Policy BE2 therefore allocates land to accommodate an additional 320,000 sq.m of strategic distribution floorspace on a site North and West of Magna Park meeting the 700,000 sq.m limit when added to these commitments.
-The limit on the amount of development to be permitted in the District balances the strategic distribution floorspace with the capacity of the housing provision.
-Development above this amount would impact upon the distribution of housing in the wider area. - 6.3.10 This figure is based on the Magna Park Employment Growth Sensitivity Study 2017, as already described in paragraph 5.1.4.
+- 6.3.5 Magna Park is the largest single employment centre in the District in terms of land and the number of jobs.
+It is significant in economic terms at a district and HMA level and as a nationally recognised distribution centre.
+The site is occupied by blue chip multinational companies who operate their national and regional distribution centres from there. - 6.3.6 Magna Park is a first generation specialist distribution park, which meets the criteria for a commercially attractive strategic distribution site and will serve the needs of a modern logistics and distribution industry throughout the plan period.
+Policy BE2 therefore maintains and safeguards the existing Magna Park as a leading regional and national distribution hub by limiting future development to Class B8 uses only with a minimum floorspace of 9,000 sq.m.
+Plots should be re-developed for new strategic distribution buildings once existing units have become either physically or functionally obsolete. - 6.3.7 The M1 corridor in Harborough District is a key area of opportunity for Leicester and Leicestershire as identified in the L&L SDSS Update, 2016 and is of regional and national significance to the strategic distribution sector.
+The forecasts of land in the SDSS are minimum levels of provision and there is a strong case that Harborough should continue to make a substantial contribution to long term non rail-served strategic warehouse, logistics and distribution development in Leicester and Leicestershire.
+There is a need to meet the further requirements for non rail-served B8 strategic distribution by supporting additional development at Magna Park to help maintain and expand the established competitive advantage which Leicester and Leicestershire has in accommodating the sector. - 6.3.8 Major planning applications have already been made in the Magna Park area which can help deliver this objective.
+Policy BE2 therefore provides criteria for assessing potential new sites for strategic distribution.
+It sets a limit on the amount of development to be permitted which balances the strategic distribution floorspace with the capacity of the housing provision. - 6.3.9 This figure is based on the Magna Park Employment Growth Sensitivity Study 2017, as already described in paragraph 5.1.4.
 This looked at the jobs growth associated with three floorspace scenarios for strategic distribution (100,000 sq.m., 400,000 sq. m. and 700,000 sq.m.) and at three levels of 'self-containment' of the workforce (19% commuting within Harborough District as in the 2011 census, 25% and 35%).
-It concluded that the highest growth scenario, accompanied by a 25% self-containment target, could be accommodated within the flexibility in housing numbers already being allowed for in the Local Plan and that there would only be a very small increase in housing requirement in two other local authorities (Daventry and Oadby and Wigston), both of which are within the margin of error for the study. - 6.3.11 In combination with other plan policies, including but not limited to the General Development, Infrastructure, and Climate Change policies, BE2 seeks to minimise and mitigate the environmental, community and landscape impacts of strategic distribution development and improve local economic benefits - by achieving the highest possible standards of design, environmental sustainability and performance in operation.
+It concluded that the highest growth scenario, accompanied by a 25% self-containment target, could be accommodated within the flexibility in housing numbers already being allowed for in the Local Plan and that there would only be a very small increase in housing requirement in two other local authorities (Daventry and Oadby and Wigston).

+6.3.10 In combination with other plan policies, including but not limited to the General Development, Infrastructure, and Mitigating Climate Change policies, BE2 seeks to minimise and mitigate the environmental, community and landscape impacts of strategic distribution development and improve local economic benefits - by achieving the highest possible standards of design, environmental sustainability and performance and operation.